 Add Variety and Try Something Indoors

-We had a couple days where it ended up raining for several hours, but Destin had so many fun indoor activities that it was a great opportunity for us to switch it up and try something indoors!
+We had some rainy weather throughout our trip, but Destin had so many fun indoor activities that it was a great opportunity for us to switch it up and try something indoors!
 Some rainy day options include:

 - Rock Out Climbing Gym